Tom Van Grieken

-Tom Jozef Irène Van Grieken (born 7 October 1986) is a Belgian politician and author who has served as leader of Vlaams Belang since October 2014.
+Tom Jozef Irène Van Grieken (born 7 October 1986) is a Belgian politician and author who has served as leader of the radical-right Vlaams Belang party since October 2014.

 Early life

 Van Grieken was born in Antwerp.
 He spent ten years of his childhood in the Carnotstraat area of the city, which is known for its large immigrant population, and later as a teenager moved to Mortsel, where he later served as a municipal councillor.
 His father, Luc Van Grieken, is a retired police officer of the Federal Belgian Police and his mother worked at a florist store.

 Van Grieken attended secondary school at the Sint-Jan Berchmanscollege in Antwerp, where he stood out by distributing pamphlets at the school gate at the age of 16 with the slogan "Stop leftist language in our classroom."
 According to his father, the street riots with the Arab European League that took place on the Turnhoutsebaan in 2002, which the young Van Grieken personally witnessed, further strengthened his Flemish nationalist sentiments.

 He studied communications management at the Plantijn Hogeschool and worked in the advertising sector prior to entering politics full time.